reuvenaor/shadcn-registry-manager/README.md

 # shadcn registry manager - MCP Server

 This project provides an **MCP (Model Context Protocol) server** for the [shadcn/ui](https://ui.shadcn.com) component registry and CLI.
 It enables remote, programmatic, or containerized execution of shadcn CLI commands (such as `init`, `add`, etc.) that you would normally run locally, making it easy to automate, integrate, or run in cloud/dev environments.
+The MCP server can connect to both local and remote shadcn registries, providing a secure, extensible, and technical interface for automating project management tasks via AI or CLI agents.

 ## What It Does